 Our clinical team is trained to treat alcohol use disorder as it is described in the Diagnostic and Statistical Manual IV (DSM).
 In addition to professional training, many of the counselors understand substance use disorders from life experience.

 You are not alone in this.
 Seeking professional help is always an option, and there are many resources available to help you.
 Living with an alcoholic might be difficult, but there are ways to deal with it.
-Take this chance to learn more about alcoholism and how you can best help your loved one.
+Take this chance to learn more about alcoholism from this alcoholic blog post and how you can best help your loved one.

 Contact La Hacienda’s Admission Team today and they will help you take the next step in addressing alcoholism or other substance abuse problems.